Pentazocine and Naloxone

 • Appropriate use: Chronic pain (outside of end-of-life or palliative care, active cancer treatment, sickle cell disease, or medication-assisted treatment for opioid use disorder) in outpatient setting in adults: Opioids should not be used as first-line therapy for chronic pain management (pain >3-month duration or beyond time of normal tissue healing) due to limited short-term benefits, undetermined long-term benefits, and association with serious risks (eg, overdose, MI, auto accidents, risk of developing opioid use disorder).
 Preferred management includes nonpharmacologic therapy and nonopioid therapy (eg, NSAIDs, acetaminophen, certain anticonvulsants and antidepressants).
 If opioid therapy is initiated, it should be combined with nonpharmacologic and non-opioid therapy, as appropriate.
 Prior to initiation, known risks of opioid therapy should be discussed and realistic treatment goals for pain/function should be established, including consideration for discontinuation if benefits do not outweigh risks.
 Therapy should be continued only if clinically meaningful improvement in pain/function outweighs risks.
 Therapy should be initiated at the lowest effective dosage using immediate-release opioids (instead of extended-release/long-acting opioids).
 Risk associated with use increases with higher opioid dosages.
 Risks and benefits should be re-evaluated when increasing dosage to ≥50 morphine milligram equivalents (MME)/day orally; dosages ≥90 MME/day orally should be avoided unless carefully justified (Dowell [CDC 2016]).

-• Withdrawal: Concurrent use of agonist/antagonist analgesics may precipitate withdrawal symptoms and/or reduced analgesic efficacy in patients following prolonged therapy with mu opioid agonists.
+• Withdrawal: Concurrent use of agonist/antagonist (eg, pentazocine, nalbuphine, butorphanol) or partial agonist (eg, buprenorphine) analgesics may precipitate withdrawal symptoms and/or reduced analgesic efficacy in patients following prolonged therapy with mu opioid agonists.
 Abrupt discontinuation following prolonged use may also lead to withdrawal symptoms; taper dose to decrease risk of withdrawal symptoms.
+Taper dose gradually when discontinuing.

-Relief of pain, respiratory and mental status; signs or symptoms of hypogonadism or hypoadrenalism (Brennan 2013)
+Relief of pain, respiratory and mental status; blood pressure; signs/symptoms of addiction, abuse, or misuse; signs or symptoms of hypogonadism or hypoadrenalism (Brennan 2013).

 Alternate recommendations: Chronic pain (long-term therapy outside of end-of-life or palliative care, active cancer treatment, sickle cell disease, or medication-assisted treatment for opioid use disorder): Evaluate benefits/risks of opioid therapy within 1 to 4 weeks of treatment initiation and with dose increases.
 Re-evaluate benefits/risks every 3 months during therapy or more frequently in patients at increased risk of overdose or opioid use disorder.
 Urine drug testing is recommended prior to initiation and re-checking should be considered at least yearly (includes controlled prescription medications and illicit drugs of abuse).
 State prescription drug monitoring program (PDMP) data should be reviewed by clinicians prior to initiation and periodically during therapy (frequency ranging from every prescription to every 3 months) (Dowell [CDC 2016]).